“An elegant 3-storey corner building in the leafy Athenian suburb of Kifissia, housing 13 top-notch suites”

 Or stay in and order from the delivery menu, which includes some refreshingly different salads, such as mushrooms with rocket, carpaccio with parmesan, and fried goat's cheese with lemon and hazelnuts.

 Children are welcome, and Jaipur, Malmaison and Deck House have 1 or 2 sofabeds.
-Cots are also available, and you can connect Aqaba and Camelot to make a 2-bedroom, 2-bathroom suite.
+Cots are also available, and you can connect Aqaba and Camelot, as well as Deck House and Boat House, to make a 2-bedroom, 2-bathroom suite.

 Cots Available, Extra Beds Available

 Baby cots are available on request.

 Remember baby and child equipment may be limited or need pre-booking

 Kefalari Suites is in the attractive northern suburb of Kifissia, a 35-minute metro ride from the Plaka area of Athens.

 There are various flights to Athens Eleftherios Venizelos International Airport (25km away) from London and other European capitals, plus major North American and Asian hubs.
 Click on the links below for a list of airlines.